sriramcu/anatomy_detection_neural_networks_comparison/README.md

 `python evaluate.py -p training_metrics_pickle_files/train_metrics_<num_epochs>_<network>.pickle`

-This will run model predictions on the validation dataset directory and generate a confusion matrix for the trained model in the form of a csv file complete with confusion matrix-related metrics (like accuracy, F1 score, precision, recall, etc.) under the "confusion_matrix_tables" directory.
+This will run model predictions on the test dataset directory and generate a confusion matrix for the trained model in the form of a csv file complete with confusion matrix-related metrics (like accuracy, F1 score, precision, recall, etc.) under the "confusion_matrix_tables" directory.